 The brutal truth about your life is that you and only you can live it.
 How you choose to do so, is entirely up to you.
 What you plan to make of it, is again, entirely up to you.

-Make no mistake, successful people are faced with not only the challenges you are going through right now, but even ones you can’t begin to imagine.
+Make no mistake, successful people are faced with not only the challenges you are going through right now but even ones you can’t begin to imagine.
 Being held back by setbacks is ultimately a choice.
-So is the choice to find a way to get passed the obstacle no matter the size or nature of it.
+So is the choice to find a way to get past the obstacle no matter the size or nature of it.

 This is what separates the successful from the yet-to-be successful.
-And the reason they stay successful is because they choose to not let challenges be their end.
+And the reason they stay successful is that they choose to not let challenges be their end.